 Long after HIV was identified as the culprit causing AIDS, and long after it was proven that HIV could not be communicated by casual contact, a well-informed evangelical Christian friend of mine insisted that she believed it could be, thus warranting caution and quarantines.
 Today there are still myths held dearly around HIV/AIDS by those across the political spectrum and around the world in spite of exhaustive medical evidence that contradicts them.

 As Nyhan argues, we need to “try to break the association between identity and factual beliefs on high-profile issues” such as evolution and climate change.

 Progressive Christians know about this process.
-We identify as Christian, but we don’t feel compelled to express our faith as “old time religion.”
-It’s vital that we out-evangelize our evangelical brothers and sisters by spreading the good news that Christians can be Christians without taking the Bible literally, without accepting doctrine without question and reason, and without losing our minds or our hearts.
+We identify as Christian, but we don’t feel compelled to express our faith as “old-time religion.”
+It’s vital that we out-evangelize our evangelical brothers and sisters by spreading the good news that Christians can be Christians without taking the Bible literally, without accepting a doctrine without question and reason, and without losing our minds or our hearts.